190n/huffman-visualization/README.md

 Run `yarn dev` to start the development server, then open http://localhost:3000/huffman-visualization/.

-To compile the WASM module, run `make` from `src/c`.
-You can also run `make clean` to delete the module and object files, or `make format` to format all the code with clang-format.
+~~To compile the WASM module, run `zig build -Drelease-small` from `src/zig`.~~

+The Zig source code is currently unavailable to discourage cheating in the class that this visualization was made for.